Gifts Mothers DayMothers DayDay for MothersFor Mothers Day

 • The first step towards selecting the food for Mother's Day party would be to have an assortment of your mom’s favorite dishes.

-• Impress your mom by being a little creative on the food table.
+• Another way to impress your mom is by being a little creative on the food.
+You can cut small triangles of sandwiches.
 Look for simple, yet elegant ways to present food, whether it's making crispy cups out of parmesan cheese or using endive leaves as spoons.

 • To make sure that the party does not get boring, make the food interactive.
 Style the menu in such a way that it gives your guests a built-in conversation starter right from the beginning of the party.
 Foods such as tacos or summer rolls would be the ideal choice.